woocommerce/woocommerce-composite-products-conditional-images/readme.txt

 * some **opaque** areas that introduce new elements in the scene by covering the layers below; and
 * possibly, some **semi-trasparent** areas that introduce new elements while partially allowing the layers below to be seen.

+**Note**: When compositing images from multiple active Scenarios, the order of layered images will follow the order of Scenarios.

 = Swapping vs Compositing =